Waitematā railway station

-Britomart Station, officially Waitematā railway station, and formerly known as Britomart Transport Centre, is the public transport hub in the central business district of Auckland and the northern terminus of the North Island Main Trunk railway line.
-It combines a railway station in a former Edwardian post office, extended with expansive modernist architectural elements, with a bus interchange.
-It is at the foot of Queen Street, the main commercial thoroughfare of the CBD, with the main ferry terminal just across Quay Street.
+Waitematā railway station, formerly known as Britomart Station and before that as Britomart Transport Centre, is a main train station in the central business district of Auckland.
+Serving as a public transport interchange, it is located at the foot of Queen Street, the main commercial thoroughfare of the central city, with the main ferry terminal just across Quay Street, and several bus stops located near the station.

-The station was the result of many design iterations, some of them being substantially larger and including an underground bus terminal and a large underground car park.
-Political concerns and cost implications meant that those concepts did not proceed.
-At the time of its inception in the early 2000s the station was still Auckland's largest transport project ever, built to move rail access closer to the city's CBD and help boost Auckland's low usage of public transport.
-It is one of the few underground railway stations in the world designed for use by diesel trains, although their use is now prohibited.
-Diesel trains from Hamilton and Wellington terminate at The Strand station.
+At the time of its inception in the early 2000s the station was Auckland's largest transport project ever, built to move rail access closer to the city's centre and help boost Auckland's low usage of public transport.